Antiseen: Live performances

 Early Antiseen performances featured bizarre theatrical stage props involving mannequins, fake blood and pyrotechnics.
 Such performances found the group often banned from clubs unused to such presentations.
 Eventually the group tired of the logistics and legalities involved with a theatrical stage presentation and phased it out of their act, while increasing the physical mayhem of their stage antics – often destroying their own equipment.
 Vocalist Clayton began employing acts of self-mutilation, often cutting his face or arms with shards of broken glass or pounding his head with a microphone drawing blood and abrasions.

 Political views

 Guitarist Joe Young was a member of the Libertarian Party, and stated that he had voted Libertarian since 1978.
 In 2000, Young ran for state house as a Libertarian.
 Young ran for city council in 2001.

 The band members have stated that Antiseen is an apolitical band, although their songs have satirized extremist politics.

-Both Young and Jeff Clayton have been at times supporters of the 2nd Amendment, Clayton especially being a firearms enthusiast.